 3. Understand your sales funnel

-- Amount of leads converted to sales qualified leads.
+The number of leads converted to sales-qualified leads.

 4. Know Your Costs

-- How much would it cost to deliver contacts?
+How much would it cost to deliver the contracts?

 It’s also essential to determine: